-The aim of the Tools and Products (TAP) program is to enable industry adoption and utilisation of key intellectual property outputs from the CRCWSC research program, to support mainstreaming of water sensitive technologies and practises.
-Building on the research outputs and tools developed in the CRCWSC’s Tranche 1, the TAP program maintains, refines and harmonises the portfolio of tools, and integrates research and outputs emerging from current activities.
+The Tools and Products (TAP) program aims to enable industry adoption and utilisation of key intellectual property outputs from CRCWSC research, to support mainstreaming of water sensitive technologies and practises.
+Building on the research outputs and tools developed in the CRCWSC’s Tranche 1, the TAP program maintains, refines and harmonises the portfolio of tools, and assimilates research and outputs emerging from current activities.

 At its core, TAP is concerned with the translation of knowledge into software-based tools.
-The structure of the program is described by the diagram below.
-In order to achieve the outcomes proposed, continuous collaboration with industry will be pursued.
-This will allow the final tools produced as a result of the program to be specifically catered to the needs of eventual end-user.
+It will create an integrated set of platforms to aid decision-making that will transitions our cities towards water sensitive futures.
+In order to help achieve this, continuous industry collaboration will occur - this will allow the final tools produced as part of the program to be catered to the needs of eventual end-user.

-Embedded within the dropdown menu below are individual descriptions of the four sub-programs under the TAP purview.
-The first three sub-programs each relate to a particular software tool, while the fourth serves to facilitate the adoption and application of these tools via a comprehensive capacity-building initiative.
+The first three TAP sub-programs each relate to a particular software tool - the fourth serves to facilitate the adoption of these tools via a comprehensive capacity-building initiative.

 The Water Sensitive Cities Transitions Platform provides guidance on how to develop common WSC objectives and transition strategies and evaluate targeted interventions.

 It extends on the Water Sensitive Cities Index, and will additionally include:

 - A management action database, which will allow practitioners to specify management actions that facilitate water sensitivity futures

 - A monitoring tool, providing means for target-setting and ongoing evaluation, in relation to a region’s transition to a water sensitive city

 Each of these components will progressively be developed and released to industry for testing.
 Upon completion, the different tools may be accessed online and used together as a comprehensive suite, or individually as needed.